-- (1) Academic freedom. - (a) Students are guaranteed the rights of free inquiry, expression, and assembly upon and within college facilities that are generally open and available to the public. - (b) Students are free to pursue appropriate educational objectives from among the college's curricula, programs, and student affairs, subject to the limitations of RCW 28B.50.090 (3)(b). - (c) Students shall be protected from academic evaluation that is arbitrary, prejudiced, or capricious, but are responsible for meeting the standards of academic performance established by each of their instructors. - (d) Students have the right to a learning environment that is free from unlawful discrimination, inappropriate and disrespectful conduct, and any and all harassment, including sex discrimination. - (2) Due process. - (a) The rights of students to be secure in their persons, quarters, papers, and effects against unreasonable searches and seizures is guaranteed. - (b) No disciplinary sanction may be imposed on any student without notice to the accused of the nature of the charges. - (c) A student accused of violating this code of student conduct is entitled, upon request, to procedural due process as set forth in this chapter.
+- (1) Academic freedom. - (a) Students are guaranteed the rights of free inquiry, expression, and assembly upon and within college facilities that are generally open and available to the public. - (b) Students are free to pursue appropriate educational objectives from among the college's curricula, programs, and student affairs, subject to the limitations of RCW 28B.50.090 (3)(b). - (c) Students shall be protected from academic evaluation that is arbitrary, prejudiced, or capricious, but are responsible for meeting the standards of academic performance established by each of their instructors. - (d) Students have the right to a learning environment that is free from unlawful discrimination, inappropriate and disrespectful conduct, and any and all harassment, including sex discrimination. - (2) Due process. - (a) The rights of students to be secure in their persons, quarters, papers, and effects against unreasonable searches and seizures is quaranteed. - (b) No disciplinary sanction may be imposed on any student without notice to the accused of the nature of the charges. - (c) A student accused of violating this code of student conduct is entitled, upon request, to procedural due process as set forth in this chapter.

-[Statutory Authority: RCW 28B.50.140(13).
-WSR 25-01-152, s 132A-127-015, filed 12/18/24, effective 1/18/25.]
+[Statutory Authority: 20 U.S.C. § 1681, et seq. and 34 C.F.R.
+Part 106.
+WSR 25-01-151, s 495A-119-030, filed 12/18/24, effective 1/18/25.]

-- WAC 132A-127-020 Definitions.
-The following definitions shall apply for purpose of this student conduct code: - (1) "Business day" means a weekday, excluding weekends and college holidays. - (2) "College premises" shall include all campuses of the college, wherever located, and includes all land, buildings, facilities, vehicles, equipment, and other property owned, used, or controlled by the college. - (3) "Complainant" means the following individuals who are alleged to have been subjected to conduct that would constitute discrimination: - (a) A student or employee; or - (b) A person other than a student or employee who was participating or attempting to participate in the college's education program or activity at the time of the alleged discrimination. - (4) "Conduct review officer" is the vice president of student services or other college administrator designated by the president who is responsible for reviewing or referring appeals of student disciplinary actions as specified in this code. - (5) "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code.
+WAC 495A-119-040 Definitions.
+The following definitions shall apply for purpose of this student conduct code:

+- (1) "Business day" means a weekday, excluding weekends and college holidays. - (2) "College premises" shall include all campuses of the college, wherever located, and includes all land, buildings, facilities, vehicles, equipment, and other property owned, used, or controlled by the college. - (3) "Complainant" means the following individuals who are alleged to have been subjected to conduct that would constitute sex discrimination: - (a) A student or employee; or - (b) A person other than a student or employee who was participating or attempting to participate in the college's education program or activity at the time of the alleged discrimination. - (4) "Conduct review officer" is a college administrator designated by the president who is responsible for reviewing or referring appeals of student disciplinary actions as specified in this code. - (5) "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code.
 A written or verbal warning is not disciplinary action. - (6) "Disciplinary appeal" is the process by which an aggrieved party can appeal the discipline imposed or recommended by the student conduct officer.
-Academic dishonesty and disciplinary appeals from a suspension in excess of 10 instructional days or a dismissal from the college are heard by the student conduct appeals committee.
+Disciplinary appeals from a suspension in excess of 10 instructional days or a dismissal from the college are heard by the student conduct committee.
 Appeals of all other disciplinary action shall be reviewed by a conduct review officer through brief adjudicative proceedings. - (7) "Filing" is the process by which a document is officially delivered to a college official responsible for facilitating a disciplinary review.
-Unless otherwise provided, filing shall be accomplished by: - (a) Hand delivery of the document to the specified college official or college official's assistant; or - (b) Sending the document by email or first class mail to the specified college official's office or college email address.
+Unless otherwise provided, filing shall be accomplished by: - (a) Hand delivery of the document to the specified college official or college official's assistant; or - (b) By sending the document by email and first-class mail to the specified college official's office and college email address.